Troubadour-Project/troubadour-fe/README.md

 - Would like to implement login functionality so multiple users can view their individual submissions
 - Would like to implement a payment system (similar contests charge a small fee for entry)
 - Would like to implement a rating rubric for administrators to rate musicians

+## Acknowledgments
+Thank you to [loading.io](https://loading.io/) for making animations easy!

 ## Contributors ✨